 James Riley Jr. is currently a student at UNC Charlotte.
 He plans to receive his Bachelors of Science in Psychology in December of 2014.
 James was born in Harlem, New York and was raised in Leland, North Carolina.
 At a very young age James knew that he was different from majority of his peers and found himself under the pressure to conform amongst the “norm” in order to fit-in.
 However, once he went to college he finally felt like he found a place where he could be true to himself and open about his sexuality.

-During his journey at UNC Charlotte, he received a minor in Women & Gender Studies and gained an abundant amount of knowledge on the history of the LGBT community.
+During his journey at UNC Charlotte, he received a minor in Women & Gender Studies and gained an abundant amount of knowledge on the history of the LGBTQ community.
 From the different obstacles that have been encountered to the achievements that have been acquired over time.
-This knowledge has inspired James to get out in the community and become involved in the efforts and help to enhance the different strategies on making the LGBT community a more socially accepted community within our culture, and worldwide.
+This knowledge has inspired James to get out in the community and become involved in the efforts and help to enhance the different strategies on making the LGBTQ community a more socially accepted community within our culture, and worldwide.

 A quote by Gandhi that James lives by is “be the change you want to see in the world.”
 James believes in true social justice of all people and as he continues to grow in this world he wants to inspire people to adopt this same mind set in growing a diverse world.
-James is extremely pleased to have the opportunity to become a part of the Campus Pride team and is ready to begin advocating for the LGBT community.
+James is extremely pleased to have the opportunity to become a part of the Campus Pride team and is ready to begin advocating for the LGBTQ community.